salman-uq2024/next-speed-kit/example/README.md

 # Next.js Speed Kit Example App

 This example demonstrates how to use the Next.js Speed Kit CLI to audit and optimize a simple Next.js application.
 The app is a basic marketing homepage with a hero image, markdown content, and a streaming hint component.
-It intentionally includes some performance issues to showcase the CLI's capabilities.
+It intentionally includes performance issues—unsized images, heavy markdown on the critical path, and missing font preconnect hints—to showcase the CLI's codemods.

 ## Setup and Run